Huskies vs. Gaels: First Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- This season, UConn has won eight of its nine games, or 88.9%, when favored by at least -500 on the moneyline.
+- This season, UConn has won nine of its 10 games, or 90%, when favored by at least -450 on the moneyline.

+- The sportsbooks' moneyline implies a 81.8% chance of a victory for the Huskies.

+- So far this year, Iona has compiled a 15-8-0 record against the spread.

+- This is the worst odds of a win that sportsbooks have given the Gaels this season with a +350 moneyline set for this game.

-- Sportsbooks have implied with the moneyline set for this matchup that UConn has a 83.3% chance to win.
+- The moneyline set for this matchup implies Iona has a 22.2% chance of coming away with a victory in the contest.

 UConn vs. Iona Over/Under Stats